elikary/DAgame/README.md

 A repository for the Distributed Algorithms Project

-comm -> it contains the damulticats package/library where the algorithm and the communication is implemented
+comm -> it contains  damulticats package/library where the algorithm and the communication is implemented

+game -> it contains the game for android